After suffering a torn left Achilles tendon, Bryant underwent the knife to repair the wound on April 13.

 Underachieving like few squads in the annals of the association, the Lakers (45-37) would have been one of the biggest embarrassments in sports history without Bryant’s efforts.

 Competing in 1,239 games since turning professional in 1996, the 15-time All-Star is graying and worn.

 Unfortunately for Bryant and Lakers fans, it’s certainly possible the “Black Mamba” was bit by a fatal athletic injury this past spring.

-However, considering the legend’s famed diligence and competitiveness, Kobe Bryant will likely “start the season” on the hardwood in “La-La Land.”by
+However, considering the legend’s famed diligence and competitiveness, Kobe Bryant will likely be in familiar “territory” on the hardwood by October in “La-La Land.”by